craftcms/docs/docs/5.x/reference/element-types/entries.md

 ::: tip
 Prior to Craft 5.5.0, this behavior was governed by two settings (**Show the Title field** and **Show the Title field?**), with no intermediate “default” option.
 :::

+You also have control over the labels used to identify your entries in chips and cards, with the **UI Label Format** setting. <Since ver="5.9.0" feature="Entry type UI label formats" />

 ### Translation Settings